-We were live blogging the full episode recap here on the site too, but these are just the highlights on who won challenges and who was eliminated on Survivor this week.
+We live blogged the full episode recap here on the site too, but these are just the highlights on who won challenges and who was eliminated on Survivor this round.

-- Jon picks Drew to go with Jaclyn to Exile Island
+- Jon picked to go to Exile Island

 Hidden Immunity Idol: